gabrieleminniti/tensorflow-with-happiness2/README.md

 **Before starting**

 * Convert the .png format into .jpg with file_conversion.py
-* Delete the .png pics with the notebook PNG_Remover
+* Delete the .png pics with the notebook PNG_Remover, and check that all .png files have been deleted.
 * Create a small test_set
+(**Mac User** OSX automatically create '.DS_Store' files, that could may cause troubles.
+To avoid that situation you have to delete them (every time you create a file) in two methods:

+1. sudo find / -name ".DS_Store" -depth -exec rm {} \; (putting root in the desired folder)
+2. using a script --> work in progress ^.^

 **Training:**